snieda/tsl2nano/tsl2.nano.autotest/readme.md

 * *autotest/generated/autotest-generated-filtered.txt*   : lists all filtered function calls
 * *autotest/generated/autotest-generated-statistics.txt* : lists statistics about filtered and created expectation tests

+## Problems and Solutions

+In different environment, there may be problems.
+We try to solve some of them:

+* **java.lang.ClassNotFoundException: org.junit.runner.manipulation.Filter**
+	* -> Did you store you file really in the src/test/java path (perhaps you put it into main?)
+	* -> Eclipse Problem.
+Add the junit library manually to your test classpath
+* **java.lang.ArrayStoreException: sun.reflect.annotation.TypeNotPresentExceptionProxy**
+	* -> Did you store you file really in the src/test/java path (perhaps you put it into main?)

-## All together
+## All Together

 To enable all standard test features of this framework, do the following:

-* The annotations are packed into the tsl2nano core jar.
-Add a maven dependency for *tsl2.nano.core*.
-* Add a maven dependency on scope *test*.
+* Add a maven dependency for *net.sf.tsl2nano:tsl2.nano.autotest:2.4.7* on scope *test*.
-* Optionally, to the steps of chapter *Usage of Test Annotations* to add manual annoations (@Expectation and @InverseFunction) to your methods.
+* Optionally, do the steps of chapter *Usage of Test Annotations* to add manual annoations (@Expectation and @InverseFunction) to your methods.
-* create a java unit test class *AllAutoTests* in your test source directory and fill it with following code:
+* create a java unit test class **de.tsl2.nano.util.autotest.creator.AllAutoTests** in your test source directory and fill it with following code:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 package de.tsl2.nano.util.autotest.creator;